-When analyzing large amounts of data in Excel, the best approach often is to retrieve top (10) values.
+When analyzing large amounts of data in Excel, often the best approach is to retrieve the top (10) values.

 Consider the following example:

-This table contains all of the invoices from the 29th of January.
+This table contains all of the invoices from January 29th.
 There are 904 invoices for that day.

 The values in the user column are not unique, as some users have multiple invoices on that day, and the values in the team column are not unique, as there are only five teams.